Aricg/aricg.github.io/assets/Pandoc/resume.md

 ----

 > A self-taught technophile\
-> Open-source, automation, best practices\
+> Open-source, Automation, Best Practices\
 > Continous Integration\
 > In an ideal world developers interface with compute as a commodity\